gokul-siva/Abyss-Order/README.md

 **How It Works**

-Data Capturing
+Data Capturing:
-Our AI model gathers data from:
+Our AI model gathers data from,

 1)Mouse Movements (x and y positions)

-2)Mouse Clicks (button type and click status) 3)Keystrokes (key pressed and whether it's a hold or release) The activity is captured automatically during interaction with the website and stored in CSV format.
+2)Mouse Clicks (button type and click status)

+3)Keystrokes (key pressed and whether it's a hold or release)

+The activity is captured automatically during interaction with the website and stored in CSV format.
 This data is then preprocessed to create sequences that are fed into the LSTM model.